intrinsic-dev/aic/docs/policy_tutorial.md

 ```

 > [!Tip]
 > Normally, pixi will automatically discover the dependencies from `package.xml`.
-But because we are building the aic interfaces from source, we need to specify them as build dependencies.
-We need both `[package.host-dependencies]` and `[package.build-dependencies]` because of how pixi discovers dependencies from `package.xml`.
+But because we are building the aic interfaces from source, we need to tell pixi where to find them.

 **Add the pixi package to the workspace**